OUR TEAM

 Jim Lyon

 Jim has lived in Arlington for 40+ years, and recently retired after 45 years in environmental policy/advocacy for several national organizations.
-Jim spent the last 25 years with National Wildlife Federation, as Vice President for Policy guiding policy/advocacy campaigns on a host of conservation issues – Climate change; rivers and coastal restoration; protecting America’s public lands; threatened wildlife populations; defending keystone laws like the Clean Water and Clean Air Acts.
+Jim spent the last 25 years with National Wildlife Federation as Vice President for Policy guiding policy/advocacy campaigns on a host of conservation issues.
 Jim has been privileged to work with many citizen organizations across the country facing environmental impacts.
 Now retired, Jim is interested in volunteering locally to enhance community conservation, advance climate solutions, and help youth connect with nature to lead us forward.

 Levi Novey

 Levi started his career as a park ranger and worked in many of our country’s amazing national parks.
-After meeting his wife, they lived with family throughout Peru for several years and worked on environmental conservation and sustainability there.
+He lived in Peru for several years and worked on environmental conservation and sustainability there.
 Since moving to Arlington in 2010, Levi and his wife realized that they wanted to create deeper roots in our community.
 Impressed by the positive and tangible impacts of EcoAction Arlington, he is excited to offer his career experience and skills to help the organization achieve its goals.
 As more people acknowledge the interconnectedness between nature, climate change, human well-being, and strong economies, it’s a terrific time to galvanize new and diverse champions within Arlington who think globally, and act locally.

 Andrea Reese